mucahitkayadan/Image_Stitching_OpenCV/README.md

 ![Picture3](./img/Picture3.jpg)

 ***Figure III:** The meeting screen.
-It asks the color selection, in other meaning the channel number.*
+It asks for the color selection, in other meaning the channel number.*

 OpenCV `imread` function has `imreadModes`, which are modes for how to read images.
 It is an enumeration, shortly: \[^4\]